onflow/docs/docs/evm/tools/clients/web3-js.md

 ## Initializing Web3 With Flow

 To use `web3` in your project, start by importing the module and initializing your `web3` instance with the desired Flow RPC endpoint.
+We are specifying [Flow Previewnet](https://developers.flow.com/networks/flow-networks/accessing-previewnet) in this example.

 ```js
 const { Web3 } = require('web3')